Microchipping your cat

 How does it work?

-If your cat is ever lost or stolen and taken to a vet clinic or cat management facility, it will be scanned to check for a microchip.
-The microchip contains a unique identification number that is linked to its owner through an online registry.
-The registry safely stores your address and contact details so that your cat can be returned to you.
-If you move, you can update your details on the online registry.
-Visit www.petaddress.com.au to find out where your cat is registered.
+If your cat ever goes missing and ends up at a cat management facility, shelter or vet clinic, they will be scanned for a microchip.
+The microchip contains a unique identification number that is linked to you, the owner, through an online microchip registry.
+The microchip registry safely stores your address and contact details so your cat can be returned to you if they become lost.
+If you move or change your phone number, make sure you update your details with the online registry.
+Visit www.petaddress.com.au to find out where your cat's microchip details are lodged.

 How much does it cost?